KingScooty/sass-easing/README.md

 sass-easing
 ===========

 Some mixins for easing animations using SASS.
+I'll add to this file whenever i come across a cool easing pattern.

 ##Installation